stay·manual

 Common variations

 Smart lock instead of a lockbox.The structure is identical; the access section becomes “tap the keypad to wake, enter your code, then #”.
-A photo of the keypad is still worth including — there are at least four common smart-lock layouts.
+A photo of the keypad is still worth including.
+There are at least four common smart-lock layouts.

 Meet-in-person check-in.Different shape: instead of access steps, you need a meeting point and a when-to-message-you trigger.
 “I’ll meet you at the café across the street to hand over the keys.
 Message me when you’re five minutes away.”
 Same bold-first-line principle.